eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 in such cases decision will be applied according this setting.
 *) Check on missed symbols during clearing images or selected video frame Moderate Threshold For Scaled Image (moderate_threshold_for_scaled_image)(located in "Settings" tab in right panel) [0.1, moderate_threshold]
-0.25 or 0.3 will be working in most case, if some symbols are removed try to use lover values or else.
+0.25 will be working in most case, if some symbols are removed try to use lover values or else.
 It should be not higher then optimal value for moderate_threshold.
 In some cases when subtitles have bad/missed borders (outline color) and have mostly same color as background (can be difficultly separated from background) it need to be set to 0.1 or 0.15, also in such cases is recommended to turn on "Use ILAImages before clear TXT images from borders", it can improve results.
-*) It is recommended to set "Use Filter Colors" and/or "Use Outline Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results (read below in separate topic).
+*) It is recommended to set "Use Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results (read below in separate topic).
 *) If you are using "Use Outline Filter Colors" or have too good ILAImages (all characters separated from background) it is recommended to turn on "Use ILAImages for getting TXT symbols areas" which can reduce amount of garbage.
 *) For decrease amount of garbage on cleaned TXT images you can try to turn on "Clear Images Logical" (located in "Settings" tab in right panel) which is turned off by default.
-This option can remove garbage but can remove wrong/good elements, mostly useful if symbols are not broken in produced results and if language in not Hieroglyph or Arabic type.
+This option can remove garbage but can remove wrong/good elements.
 It try to remove figures which mostly appear inside other figures and so on.
+Mostly useful if everything listed below is right:
+* - language is not Hieroglyph or Arabic type
+* - symbols are not broken in produced results (subtitles are with good quality, with stable luminance)
+* - "Use Outline Filter Colors" is used (subtitles has solid outlines from all sides)
-*) For decrease amount of garbage on cleaned TXT images you can also try to turn on "Remove too wide symbols" Don't use it for Arabic or handwritten subs which can have very long symbols or can be written not separately.
+* - "Use ILAImages for getting TXT symbols areas" turned on *) For decrease amount of garbage on cleaned TXT images you can also try to turn on "Remove too wide symbols" Don't use it for Arabic or handwritten subs which can have very long symbols or can be written not separately.

-2) "Use Filter Colors" and/or "Use Outline Filter Colors" It is recommended to set "Use Filter Colors" and/or "Use Outline Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results.
+2) "Use Filter Colors" and/or "Use Outline Filter Colors" It is strongly recommended to use "Use Filter Colors" which can very improve accuracy of results, more accurate produced timing, less wrong splits and better cleared TXT images results.
 Color filters are used in both cases "Run Search" and "Clear TXT Images" so use them accurately.
 You can define multiple colors ranges if subtitles has different colors during video (by usage "Ctrl+Enter" for adding new line record)
+For this you need:
+* - scroll video to subtitle frame
+* - press 'U' in Video Box and select subtitle pixel by 'Left Mouse' click
+* - copy Lab color record from right bottom part in "Settings" tab to "Use Filter Colors" in left top side of "Settings" tab
+* - if there are may subtitles with different colors you can add all of them to "Use Filter Colors" by adding new line records with "Ctrl+Enter"
 *) Use not too strong color filtering if subtitles are mostly stable and have same colors:
 "Use Filter Colors" - inline color - color of subtitles symbols, located in "Settings" tab in left panel.
 Example of values which are working in most case of white subtitles:
+Lab: l:100-255 a:0-255 b:0-255

 Lab: l:180-255 a:108-148 b:108-148  (mostly working in all cases)
 Lab: l:200-255 a:118-138 b:118-138
 Lab: l:220-255 a:118-138 b:118-138 (strong color filter, mostly useful only in case if subs which has very good quality)